trevorbayless/cli-chess/README.md

 Moves that are ambiguous must specify the _from square_ when using SAN (e.g. `Ncd6`).
 To drop a piece in Crazyhouse, use the `@` symbol (e.g. `Q@g4`).

+While in game, you can press "F5" to toggle a notation cheat sheet.

 If you need more information on move notation, see Appendix C of [FIDE Laws of Chess](https://www.fide.com/FIDE/handbook/LawsOfChess.pdf).

 #### 2. How do I increase the size of the board?